 Complete the New Troop Request to notify us about your interest in starting a new troop and any important information about it.
-We will reach to you very soon to help you get your new troop up and running in no time!
+We will reach out to you very soon to help you get your new troop up and running in no time!

-2. Star your volunteer onboarding process.
+2. Start your volunteer onboarding process.

-Visit GSWNY and click on Be a volunteer to start you registration as a troop co-leader, or contact us at firstname.lastname@example.org or 1.888.837.6410 to help you get started.
+Visit GSWNY and click on Be a volunteer to start your registration as a troop co-leader, or contact us at email@example.com or 1.888.837.6410 to help you get started.
 Once you are registered we will send you the link to our required background check and to the online trainings.

-3. If possible, start looking for other adults to join you in the
+3. If possible, start looking for other adults to join you in the fun!

 4. Pick a Day, Time, and Location for Troop Meetings.

-Start thinking on a meeting location, meeting frequency (day and start time), meeting start date (when you plan to start holding meetings), and what grade level (or levels!) your troop will include.
+Start thinking of a meeting location, meeting frequency (day and start time), meeting start date (when you plan to start holding meetings), and what grade level (or levels!) your troop will include.
 You can start contacting potential venues now as you complete your registration and on-boarding to find a good meeting space.
 Keep in mind:

 Most troops meet twice per month, but you can choose a schedule that works best for you.